A little over 15 months ago the unexpected happened.

 What I am about to share with you is my own personal experience with essential oils.
 Not everyone will have the exact same results, and not all oils are created equally.

-The oils sold at health food stores and co-ops are NOT 100% therapeutic grade oils, meaning that you really don’t know what else has been added to them.
+The oils sold at health food stores and co-ops as health products are NOT 100% therapeutic grade oils, meaning that you really don’t know what else has been added to them.
 They may state on the label that they indeed are therapeutic grade or 100% pure, because there is zero regulation on essential oils.
 But if you look closely, the label will say things like “external use only” and “dilute properly”.
 These are red flags that the oil inside that bottle are not 100%, they have likely been cut with other oils or chemicals (never, EVER ingest an oil if you unsure whether it is 100% therapeutic grade)

 You will notice that with many of the oils I use a cool mist diffuser and I highly recommend having a cool mist diffuser.
 I diffuse my oils EVERY SINGLE night when I go to bed.